Click on your area of interest:

 The article will have the OPEN indicator published on the article in the PDF and online to make it visible to readers that the article is open access

 All open access articles are subject to peer review, editorial oversight, and the journal’s production process.
-The submission and review process for open access articles will follow the same process as for non-open access articles, but there are additional forms and steps that need to be taken in order to publish your work as open access.
+The submission and review process for open access articles will follow the same process as for nonopen access articles, but there are additional forms and steps that need to be taken to publish your work as open access.

 Authors have up to one year to request that their article be published as open access.

-An Article Process Charge (APC) of $4,000 ($2,000 for SHM members) is payable to the publisher in order to publish open access on this site, and completion of licensing and payment forms.
-If you wish to request Open Access, email email@example.com, and within 2 weeks of the request, the publisher will email you the invoice.
+An Article Process Charge (APC) of $4,000 ($2,000 for SHM members) is payable to the publisher to publish open access on this site and to complete licensing and payment forms.
+If you wish to request Open Access, email [email protected], and within 2 weeks of the request, the publisher will email you the invoice.

 Journal of Hospital Medicine Article Types